 What is psychoanalytic training?

-Most psychoanalysts are highly trained psychotherapists prior to embarking on psychoanalytic training.
+Most psychoanalysts are highly trained psychotherapists prior to embarking on analytic training.
 There are, however, a few exceptions to the rule.
-This post examines psychoanalytic training for psychotherapists and for academic scholars.
+This post examines analytic training for psychotherapists and for academic scholars.

 Applicants submit to several clinical interviews in which their background, experience and personal maturity is assessed.
-Those psychotherapists with the requisite training, experience and maturity, are admitted to psychoanalytic training.
+Those psychotherapists with the requisite training, experience and maturity, are admitted to analytic training.

 Typically, training spans 5-12 years, though this varies widely across psychoanalytic institutes.
 It entails three primary components:

 - the psychoanalysis of three patients under close supervision of senior psychoanalysts